 Arrive early (before 11 PM) to get a good table at discotecas on the weekends, and avoid any lines at the popular places.

-Closing times vary by location, however, most regular bars close by 2 AM, while discotecas stay open until 4 AM, with some late, late night venues in big cities staying open until dawn.
+Closing times vary by location.
+However, most regular bars close by 2 AM, while discotecas stay open until 4 AM.
+Some late, late-night venues in big cities remain open until dawn.

 What to Wear